How Much RAM Do You Really Need?

 What RAM does your software require?

-DDR4 is very much so a mainstay and affordable.
+DDR4 is very much a mainstay and affordable.

 DDR5 is an updated version which features faster speed and better performance.

-For the large part, we see little difference which you as a casual user will not notice.
-But if you are buying that new system right now or in the near future, go for DDR5 for better future proofing.
+For the large part, we see little difference which you as a casual user will notice.
+But if you are buying that new system right now or in the near future, go for DDR5 for better future-proofing.

 4GB: For everyday use in budget phones.